-Cathy took over the helm of the Autistic Girls Network in late 2019.
-She runs her own businesses from home and is mum to 2 autistic teens, both late diagnosed.
-Cathy’s daughter Freya was diagnosed at 13 amid a massive mental health crisis and it was Freya’s story which led Cathy to FIGS.
+Cathy took over the helm of Autistic Girls Network in late 2019.
+She is neurodivergent, runs a digital marketing agency from home and is mum to 2 autistic teens, both late diagnosed.
+One of her teens was diagnosed at 13 amid a massive mental health crisis and it was that story, and the need to make sure such traumatic occurences didn’t keep on happening for autistic young people, which led Cathy to AGN.